Vyral/base-template/_posts/2019-05-10-a-quick-update-on-the-charleston-market.md

 {% include pullquote.html %}

 With Memorial Day right around the corner, Matt Mieras of CMG Financial wanted to bring to mind a few special financing programs out there for veterans.
-K**eep in mind that if you’re a vetaran, you’re eligible for 100% financing, seller paid closing costs to break your current lease, and more.** If you have any questions about that, reach out to Matt at &nbsp;(843) 670-5512 or send him an email to MMieras@cmgfi.com.
+K**eep in mind that if you’re a veteran, you’re eligible for 100% financing, seller-paid closing costs to break your current lease, and more.** If you have any questions about that, reach out to Matt at &nbsp;(843) 670-5512 or send him an email to MMieras@cmgfi.com.

 If you have any other questions in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.<br>&nbsp;